Lion-LiHaoyi/Epirus/English.md

 #### Laser sword

-Action effect: causes the target to suffer 1 point of light damage, which can break the rebound
+Effect: causes the target to suffer 1 point of light damage, which can break the rebound

 Cost: 2Ep